Last week we defined Doctrine and Dogma.

 (#90) The mystery of the Most Holy Trinity is the most fundamental and essential Teaching in the ‘hierarchy of the truths of faith.’ (#234)

-There are five foundational truths (although these are found throughout the Catechism and in various documents, I have yet to find the one single document that lists them as they are listen in every "foundational truth" website.
-(Why are these not listed as such in the Catechism or in another Church document?
-Anyone help?):
+There are five foundational truths (although these are found throughout the Catechism and in various documents, I have yet to find the one single document that lists them as they are listed in every "foundational truth" website.
+(Why are these not listed as such in the Catechism or in another Church document?):

 - The Blessed Trinity: God is an eternal loving communion of Father, Son, and Holy Spirit